ngpfontaine/gfv/README.md

 ### Note
 - You may need to edit the css of the cover button `#form-button-cover` to fit over the gravity forms button, and style as you please to fit with your site design.
 - On submit, the button text changes to 'Submitting...'.
-You can define the text by changing the value of var `buttonSendingText`.
+You can define the text by changing the value of variable `buttonSendingText` near the top of `script.js`.

 ### To-Do
 1. Cover button and validation text div are added after `#gform_wrapper_1` which will act on all Gravity forms at the moment.
 Need if statement somewhere in case you don't want to use GFV.